pktgen/fgen/docs/guides/prog_guide/msgchan.rst

 The msgchan library allows the user to create a pipe like message channel in user space using the lockless rings.
 The user can send and receive messages between different threads and between other languages.
-One goal is to have a Go binding to allow for passing messages between Go and CNDP.
+One goal is to have a Go binding to allow for passing messages between Go and FGEN.

 *   Uses a lockless rings in FIFO mode